sdr-enthusiasts/docker-acarshub/README.md

 The reality of running any kind of database on a Pi is that database performance can be lacking.
 I have found that a database that has seven days worth of data, on a moderately busy site like mine, can reach file sizes of 17Mb and have 112,000+ rows of data.
 In other words, an awful lot of data, and with database sizes that large you will see a degredation in search performance.
 Queries might take a few seconds to execute after you type your search terms on the seach page.

 If you set `DB_SAVEALL` to a blank value you will gain back a lot of performance because messages with no informational value won't be stored.
 The trade-off in disabling saving all messages means you won't have all messages logged which may or may not be important to you.

+It is also recommended you use a tmpfs mount to reduce SD card writes.

 ## Environment variables